Sheetal777/100DaysOfCode/round2-log.md

 ## Log: A journal of what I'm doing

 ### R2D01 - 10th March
-1. Applied for Spark IIT Roorkee
+1. Applied for Spark internship